Guidelines for Senior Thesis

 Effective Date: Fall 2012

 All majors in Philosophy and Religion are required to complete a senior project under the supervision of a member of the faculty.
-Students register for this project by taking at least three hours of Philosophy 4998r or Religion 4998r.
+Students register for this project by taking at least three hours of Philosophy 4994r or Religion 4994r.
 Completion of a Departmental Honors project will also satisfy this requirement.

 On demand.
 Prerequisite: approval of department head.
-Student Must submit an Individual Studies/Research Contract to the Records Office at the time of registration.
+Student Must submit an Individual Studies/Research Contract to the Registrar at the time of registration.

 - Prior to the submission of a senior thesis proposal (see 2, below), the student should request that a department faculty member serve as thesis director.
 In consultation with the director, the student should ask two additional department faculty members to serve as readers and to participate in the oral exam.
 If the project is strongly interdisciplinary and if otherwise appropriate, at the discretion of the thesis director, one faculty member from another department may serve on the oral committee in place of a department faculty member.